Emmanuel Ariwachukwu: Club career

 Born in Owerri, he has played club football for Gateway United, Calabar Rovers, Niger Tornadoes, Sheikh Jamal Dhanmondi, Akwa United and Churchill Brothers.
 In October 2018, he moved to Al-Hilal Club, having previously been vice captain at Akwa United.
 In January 2019 he spoke about his positive start with Al Hilal.
 He moved to Naft Maysan later that year, and FK Andijon in 2020.
-He joined Saif SC on 11 November 2020 in Bangladesh Football Premier League.
+He joined Saif SC on 11 November 2020 in Bangladesh Premier League.

 International career

 He made his senior international debut for Nigeria on 19 August 2017 against Benin in a 2–0 win.